compadrejunior/typescript-course/Chapter-05/README.md

 greet("Jane", 25); // Output: Hello Jane, you are 25 years old.
 ```

-In this example, the age property is optional in the Person interface.
-When creating objects of type Person, you can choose to include or omit the age property.
+In this example, the `age` parameter is optional.
+When calling the `greet` function, you can omit the `age` argument, and it will default to `undefined`.
+If the `age` argument is provided, it will be displayed in the output.

 **Optional Properties**:

 Optional properties are properties in an object that may or may not be present.
-To define an optional property in an interface, you add a ? symbol after the property name in the interface declaration.
+To define an optional property in an interface, you add a `?` symbol after the property name in the interface declaration.

 **Example**: